-As approximately 11 million people in the U.S. alone are currently clinically diagnosed with COPD (chronic obstructive pulmonary disease), we at Hearts at Home understand the complexities and challenges associated with the airflow restrictions – and as a result, the lifestyle restrictions – that seniors with the disease face every single day.
+As approximately 11 million people in the U.S. alone are currently clinically diagnosed with COPD (chronic obstructive pulmonary disease), we at Hearts at Home understand the complexities and challenges associated with the airflow restrictions – and as a result, the lifestyle restrictions – that seniors experience throughout all four stages of COPD.
 It’s necessary for us as caregivers, and for family members who are also providing care, to recognize what to expect in each stage of this progressive disease, and how to assist those with COPD to effectively cope with their condition and live life to their fullest potential.

 Our professionals in home health care in Kansas City have broken down the four stages of COPD below for your understanding, along with the suggestions from the Lung Institute on steps you should take to make sure your senior loved one remains as healthy as possible.